-Watering thoroughly in late fall will greatly enhance your plant's cold tolerance once the ground has frozen.
+Watering thoroughly in late fall will greatly enhance your

-Butterfly bushes are winter hardy, but will benefit from mulching in cold areas.
-The time to winterize them is in late fall.
-When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
-Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.
+Blueberries should be winterized in late fall.
+When winterizing your plants, keep in mind that the root system is the most vulnerable to cold damage.
+Mulch heavily by mounding a 6-8 inch layer of loose soil, shredded bark, compost, leaves, straw or other organic material around the base of each plant.